birdsarah/faust-selenium/crawler/README.md

     * Batches help a lot.
 For now only starting 1 datasaver worker.

-Kafka notes
+Notes
-* Can only parallelize for as many partitions as you have, so if you want to have 100 crawlers, make sure the crawl_request topic has 100 partitions.
+* Kafka - Can only parallelize for as many partitions as you have, so if you want to have 100 crawlers, make sure the crawl_request topic has 100 partitions.
+* Content storage - must also have http instrumentation set to true